FoldingCommunity/Translate/README.md

  - strip the menu
  - escape the double quotes
  - add the metadata block.
+ - convert invalid characters, some characters get turned into `?`

 We plan to release a proper tool in a later date to generate PO file properly.